SoumyadeepGuha54/SoumyadeepGuha54/README.md

 Hi, I'm Soumyadeep Guha. 👨‍💻

-I'm a Computer Science and Engineering student at Techno Main – Salt Lake, currently pursuing my B.Tech with a passion for building and learning.
+I'm a Computer Science and Engineering student at Techno Main – Salt Lake, currently pursuing my B.Tech. with a passion for building and learning.

 📌 About Me
 - 🚀 Currently learning web development and data science